radixdlt/official-examples/step-by-step/20-radiswap-dapp/README.md

 - `owner_role` - what rule defines the component owner
 - `resource_address1` - the first resource in the pool
 - `resource_address2` - the second resource in the pool
+- `dapp_definition_address` - the address of the dapp definition account

+The first and last of these are new to us.

+#### Customizing the Owner Role in a Transaction Manifest

-The first of these is new to us.
-It's simply the full owner role declaration that we've been declaring in blueprints before, usually either as `OwnerRole::None` or using the `rule!` macro and some resource address, e.g.
+The first is simply the full owner role declaration that we've been declaring in blueprints before, usually either as `OwnerRole::None` or using the `rule!` macro and some resource address, e.g.

 ```rust
 OwnerRole::Fixed(rule!(require(